lifepointchurch/lifepoint.github.io/upward.md

 ## BOYS AND GIRLS, Grades 5th-8th
 ### Spring Volleyball League 2024

-**About:** Players will practice 1x each week.
+**About:** Players will practice 1x each week (Tuesdays).
 Games will be played on Saturdays.
 See important dates listed below.

 **Fees:** Grades 5th-8th $125  - Includes: 2 clinics, 5 games, 1 playoff/tournament; a long-sleeved jersey (girl/women) OR a short-sleeved jersey (boy/men) and volleyball.
 Non-refundable